 Yes.
 For example, you might call a plumber out for what appears to be a minor issue, a leaky pipe.
-After reviewing the issue, the plumber informs you that the issue is substantial with damages to various hard to reach pipes.
-They will need to replace an extensive section of pipes and in the process, they will need to take up the whole kitchen floor.
+After reviewing the issue, the plumber informs you that the issue is substantial with damages to various hard-to-reach pipes.
+They will need to replace an extensive section of pipes and in the process will need to take up the whole kitchen floor.

-While the maintenance or replacement of the pipes to bring them back to the original standard would have been a repair, the replacement of the whole kitchen floor could be a capital improvement.
+While the maintenance or replacement of the pipes to bring them back to the original standard would have been a repair, the replacement of the whole kitchen floor would likely be a capital improvement.

 The term “useful life” refers to the useful lifespan of an asset, the length of time the system or equipment is expected to function properly.
 All of the building’s assets such as the security systems have an expected useful life, as does the building as a whole (residential rental property is deemed to have a useful life of 27.5 years).